Questions & Answers

 Flight Training Q & A

 Q: What is the difference between a regular flight school and Flyaccelerated?

 Q: What courses do you typically teach in the accelerated format?

-A: We typically only do the private pilots license and instrument rating but we can also do finish up courses for those of you who need the extra little push to finally get it done that typically last 3 to 8 days or more as needed.
-We also do commercial pilot, CFI, and CFII as well.
+A: We typically only do the private pilots license, instrument rating, Commercial, Multi engine, CFI, CFII and MEII.
+We can also do finish up courses for those of you who need the extra little push to finally get it done.

 Q: How long should the Private pilots license or instrument rating usually take?

 A: You can expect about ten days to two weeks to complete your Private pilots license under normal circumstances.
 Any disturbances such as bad weather, aircraft malfunctions etc could possibly add to this time however we have made provisions for this to happen at sometime during the course.